bpk68/the-frontend-podcast/src/content/episodes/episode-22.md

 ## Sponsors

 Want to sponsor the show?
-Head on over to [the sponsorship page] (/sponsorship) to take advantage of early sponsorship!
+Head on over to [the sponsorship page](/sponsorship) to take advantage of early sponsorship!

 ## Resources